 Health audit tools

-Health audits can be a really helpful part of the Review phase in the planning cycle.
+The Parish Need Process will use a variety of tools to help parishes review where they are at, their strengths and weaknesses, and where their priorities could lie.
+Health audits can be a helpful part of the Review phase in the planning cycle.
 They will help you focus on the key areas that will make the biggest difference.
-Usually completed by around 30 leaders and PCC members they can provide a balanced view of church life that is not swayed by a few stronger voices.
+Usually completed by around 30 leaders and PCC members, they can provide a balanced view of church life that is not swayed by a few stronger voices.

-The PDE team can advise on the following tools and which might suit your situation best.
+The Mission Enabler Team can advise on the following tools and which might suit your situation best.

 - Congregational survey: A simple six-question survey we recommend every parish to use which will give you key information about your age profiles, numbers of new people, whether people are coming to faith in your church etc. Completed by the entire congregation.
 Usually used in conjunction with another health audit tool